Elegant and simple: a true classic.

 |2 3/4 cups||chicken broth||700 mL|

 |5 tbsp||white flour (all purpose)||40 g|

 |ground pepper to taste [optional]|

-- Warm up the broth in a saucepan, pour in the cooked rice and the asparagus.
-Cook 5 min, then purée the soup in a blender or food processor.
-Pour the soup back into the pot, add the soy preparation and adjust the seasoning.
+- Add the asparagus and cook an additional 2-3 min, then purée the soup in a blender or food processor.
+Pour the soup back into the pot, add the cream and adjust the seasoning.

 - Reheat the soup for a few minutes, then serve it into bowls, garnishing with the reserved asparagus tips.

 The soup keeps up to 6 days in the refrigerator or up to 2 months in the freezer.
 Cream should not be added before freezing, but only later when the soup is reheated.

 Servings of Canada's Food Guide1 serving of this recipe is equivalent to :

 |Vegetables and Fruits :||¾||serving|

 ClaimsThis recipe is :